First ESPR Working Plan 2025-2030

 Lists mattresses as a separate final product group prioritised for future ESPR measures, with an indicative 2029 timeline.

 Mattresses are not only a sub-topic of furniture.
-The first ESPR Working Plan lists mattresses as a separate final product group, with an indicative timeline around 2029.
-That does not mean a complete mattress DPP rulebook is already in force, but it gives manufacturers and importers a clear signal to start structuring product, material and end-of-life data before delegated acts arrive.
+The first ESPR Working Plan lists mattresses as a separate final product group, and the DG GROW timeline places a mattresses delegated act in 2029.
+That does not mean a complete mattress DPP rulebook is already in force, but it gives manufacturers and importers a clear reason to start structuring product, material and end-of-life data before delegated acts arrive.

 Mattresses are listed separately in the first ESPR Working Plan, so treating them only as furniture can hide a real sector-specific readiness track.